AndreiDogaru/pony-challenge-ui/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Project

+The `master` branch contains code that is accesing Trustpilot's Pony API.
+Checkout `feature/new-api` for working with the API created by me.